oyffe/tic-tac-toe/README.md

 # tic-tac-toe

-I wrote this game to test a recursive search algorithem as a simple AI technic.
+I wrote this game to test a recursive search algorithem (Minimax) as a simple AI technic.

 To play the game use the number keys
 I recomend to use the numeric keys section on the keyboard with Num Lock on.